Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 compute surface area

-The compute surface area module is used to calculate the area of the entire field input.
-The input data must be a two dimensional data field output from a 2D estimation, slice, or any subsetting module which outputs two-dimensional data (slice, plume with 2D input, or plume shell).
-The module can compute either the full 3D surface area or the projected 2D plan area.
-The results of the integration are updated each time the input changes.
+The compute surface area module calculates the area of the entire field input.
+The input data must be a two-dimensional data field output from a 2D estimation, slice, or any subsetting module that outputs two-dimensional data (slice, plume with 2D input, or plume shell).
+The module can compute either the full 3D surface area or the projected 2D plan area, and the result is updated each time the input changes.

 Ports